CePeU/MarkdownToFoundry/README.md

 journal handling else there would be a bigger need to fix those issues or patreon votes would be different.

 #### So here are some observations/bugs and tips:
-- Use the TinyMCE editor if you want to copy and past directly from clippboard!
+- Use the TinyMCE editor if you want to copy and past directly from clipboard!
-- Opening journals with Prose Mirror which work with TinyMCE might lead to sanitizing and breaking your journal
+- Opening journals with ProseMirror which work with TinyMCE might lead to sanitizing and breaking your journal
 - Do not use "id" attributes in tags you want to do an inner anchor link to
 - Do not place any base64 encoded pictures between span elements
-- Be carefull with span elements as they seem to be arbitrarily sanitized
+- Be careful with span elements as they seem to be arbitrarily sanitized
 - Font tags are problematic/useless (but I can understand that up to a point)
 - .... to be continued